Humanity Magazine & the Centre for British Documentary Photography.

 Documentary photography exhibitions are something we are also passionate about, you can view the new work here on our Documentary Exhibition Space that is dedicated to promoting the work of the photographers working with the CBDP.

-The Swimmer is a social documentary photograph by David Cross.
+The Swimmer is a social documentary photograph by David Cross The work looks at life on the coastal margins of South West England..

 Documentary photographers have covered everything from wars to births and have created a lasting legacy of incredible artistic images and historic record.
 It tells us where we have come from and where we might be going.
 It is art and news and everything in between.
 It is a powerful tool that has helped to change attitudes to war and working conditions, it has altered housing for the poor and highlighted both the good and bad in us humans.
 Today documentary photography is used to deliver strong images of climate change and drought and desperate people on the move across the globe.
 It is also used to record the details and tell the stories of smaller events that make up the fabric of our society and culture.
 Its reach and power to inform us makes it one of the most important forms of photography and journalism.